LennartCode/Git-Cheat-Sheet/README.md

 - `pull` is a combination of `fetch` and `merge`, where the remote branch is merged into the local one.
 - This command does not allow for verifying the changes and can result in merge conflicts.
 To avoid this, use `fetch` and `merge` (or `mergetool`) separately.
-- If a branch has been removed remotely (for example due to an accepted merge request), its local copy will not be deleted.
-To accomplish this, use `--prune`.

 ```PowerShell
 git pull